We can only achieve consistency step by step.

 Sometimes we bite off more than we can chew and struggle to take it in.
 We make vague goals like: I want to grow this year or I want to become more like Christ.
 With no clear idea how to achieve them.

 Sometimes it seems like I’m the world’s greatest procrastinator.
 I procrastinate or jump from one thing to the next.
 Schedules vanish, taking my peace of mind with them.
-And the should-dos nag at the back of my mind as the list grows longer and longer.
+As the should-dos nag at the back of my mind and the list grows longer and longer.

 I used to think my husband got stuck in ruts, until I realized that he’s just a highly consistent person.
 Which is how he accomplishes so much and why he’s the most peaceful person I know.
 Peace of mind comes easier when the mind is not cluttered with so many should-have-dones and should-dos.

 Such a tiny insect, yet it achieves so much.
-When time to gather in its food it concentrates on that.
 Even the Bible lauds this tiny insect for its diligence and hard work.
 And actually most insects are like that.
 If they procrastinate or slow down, they won’t eat or survive.

 Rather than randomly eating from many plants at once, they consistently stick to visiting the same flower type on each pollinating trip.
 And thereby ensure the continuation of flowering plants like cherry trees, plum trees, and even bean plants.

-He sees it through to completion.
+The bee sees his task through to completion.
 And we need that kind of consistency in our lives too.
 God gives us each certain tasks in life, and it’s important we stick to them.

-But even if you don’t write, you surely have goals you’d like to meet.
-Whether at work or home, or in regards to a skill you’re working at.
-Apply yourself to it with consistency and I’m sure you’ll have a bountiful 2020 too!
+Surely we all have goals we’d like to meet.
+Whether at work or home, or in regards to a skill we’re working at.
+By consistently applying ourselves to them, with God’s help, I’m sure we’ll have a fruitful 2020!